Forge Bible Bot

 Bible Reference Auto-Detect

 The bot watches all chat messages for Bible references.
 No command needed — if someone types "I love John 3:16" or just "Romans 8:28", the bot detects the reference and responds with the verse.
-This works in both Twitch and Discord.
+This works in Twitch, Discord, and Kick.
 It supports all standard formats: single verses, ranges (Romans 8:28-30), comma-separated verses (John 3:16,17), cross-chapter ranges (Ephesians 4:31-5:2), and multi-reference lookups with semicolons (John 3:16; Psalm 23:1).

 Every user can set their preferred translation with !translation <code>.
 The bot remembers your choice permanently.
 Available translations: